wix-incubator/wix-react-tools/docs/class-decor/README.md

 The class decor API allows easily and efficiently hooking into any instance method.
 The main use case is to customize react lifecycle methods in class components.

- - [preConstruct](./preConstruct.md) - register callback to be called on instance creation
+ - [onInstance](./on-instance.md) - register callback to be called on instance creation
  - [middleware](./middleware.md) - allows adding middlewares to methods
+ - [before](./before.md) - registers a callback to be called before a class method is called

 the examples of the api below use the following user class:

 ```ts